 “All the great artists realized the eyes convey

 The aesthetic goal of surgery in the eye area is to transform a sad or tired appearance into an open and friendly look.
 As the eyes convey not only attention but emotion as well, a careful analysis is important.
 With any surgery of the eyelids, the artistic goals should consider the overall appearance of the position and shape of the eyelids and their relationship to the eyebrows.
 Dr. Edward Szachowicz performs upper and lower blepharoplasty, often called eyelid surgery, to help his Minneapolis-St. Paul patients look naturally refreshed and more youthful.

 Candidates for Eyelid Surgery

-Dr. Szachowicz performs eyelid surgery in Edina, MN, for Twin Cities women and men who want to address any of the following concerns:
+Dr. Szachowicz performs eyelid surgery at his Edina, MN, plastic surgery practice for Twin Cities women and men who want to address any of the following concerns: